lsst-uk/lasair4/docs/source/core_functions/make_filter.md

 ## Make a Lasair Filter

 Lasair is built around "filters" of the alert stream.
-Users create a filter with SQL clauses, based on the attributes of the object associated with the alert: its lightcurve, sky context, etc.
-First you make a filter and run it on the previous alerts, and then you can save the filter (if you have a Lasair account).
-You can convert your filter to a *streaming* filter, so that results are sent to your email or to your own machine as soon as they are available.
+Users create a filter with SQL clauses, based on the attributes of the object associated with the alert: its lightcurve, sky context, etc.  First you make a filter and run it on the previous alerts, and then you can save the filter (if you have a Lasair account).
+You can convert your filter to an *active* filter, so that results are sent to your email or to your own machine (via Kafka) as soon as they are available.

 Let us make a filter for alerts associated with bright stars.
 Click on "Filters" in the left margin, then "Create New" at top right.

 <img src="../_images/make_filter/toy_filter.png" width="500px"/>

 Fill in the form as shown here.
-Name and description, then check the “email” box, and fill in the SELECT as
+The SELECT field should be:
 ```
 objects.objectId, objects.gmag, jdnow()-objects.jdmax AS since
 ```